Our Culture and Principles

 - Performance and quality are important => integrity and coachability as well as a base of intelligence and ability to learn

-You can take and act on coaching including constructive, critical coaching.
-Even more important you have an active desire to grow and be coached – you not only welcome coaching, you seek it out.
+Being coachable means you can take and act on coaching including constructive, critical coaching.
+Even more important, you have an active desire to grow and be coached – you not only welcome coaching, you seek it out.

-Opposite is uncoachable – you don’t take feedback and/or don’t act on it.
-You get angry, defensive or upset when feedback is provided.
+The opposite is uncoachable: you don’t take feedback and/or don’t act on it.
+For example, you get angry, defensive or upset when feedback is provided.